actions/importer-labs/jenkins/4-custom-transformers.md

           path: path/to/artifact/world.txt
       ```

-We will build this custom transformer similar to the previous custom transformer, however, we first need to inspect the `item` keyword to programmatically use the file path to junit's test results in the `actions/upload-artifact@v3` step.
+You will build this custom transformer similar to the previous custom transformer, however, you first need to inspect the `item` keyword to programmatically use the file path to junit's test results in the `actions/upload-artifact@v3` step.

-To do this, we will print `item` to the console.
+To do this, you will print `item` to the console.
 You can achieve this by adding the following custom transformer to `transformers.rb`:

 ```ruby
 transform "junit" do |item|